joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7016788/2026/02/02/nbc-sports-set-to-host-super-bowl-lx-pregame-coverage-from-alcatraz-island/

 **Titans hiring Gus Bradley as defensive coordinator: source**\
-`Bradley, a former head coach with the Jaguars, follows new head coach Robert Saleh from the 49ers.`\
+`Bradley, a former head coach with the Jaguars, follows new head coach Robert Saleh from the 49ers to the Titans.`\
 https://nytimes.com/athletic/7016833/2026/02/02/titans-gus-bradley-defensive-coordinator/

 **Trump Talked to Agents Investigating Election Claims**\